Last updated on June 9th, 2022

 Both darker and lighter cabinets offer you the opportunity to design a backsplash that contrasts or blends, so a good first decision may be what type of look you are going for, be it eye-catching or understated.
 In addition to black, we are seeing cabinets in other colors like sage green and navy blue making an appearance.
 Sometimes the cabinets are the star of the space and the backsplash is more complementary and functional.
 Or you can select a patterned tile that ties into the cabinet color and makes a bold statement overall.

-An always popular choice that has stood the test of time is white subway tile, and it complements both dark and light cabinets.
+A popular choice that has stood the test of time is white subway tile, and it complements both dark and light cabinets.
 White cabinets provide a blank canvas and offer incredible flexibility when selecting which trend, color scheme, or style.
 Richly colored tiles or styles that offer a texture, pattern, or both offer a twist on standard subway tile and coordinate well with white cabinets.
 That does not mean you cannot include those same features when selecting dark cabinets.
 Rich-wood-toned cabinets are typically paired with a contrasting tile to brighten the space, but something within the color family of the cabinets works equally well.
 For example, black cabinets tend to marry well with tiles in the grey tones, while brown or earth tone cabinets marry well with warm beige tones.

 3. Familiarize yourself with the various textures, shapes, and other backsplash details